 Most OTT placements are going to be one of two things – Full Episode Player (FEP) or Run of Network (RON).
-Both of these are available on CTV as well.
-However; these traditionally are the main two PMP (private marketplace) deals that are selected.
+Both of these are available on CTV or OTT, and typically are the main two PMP (private marketplace) deals that are selected.

-Full Episode Player is what it sounds like – a website’s native episode player on their site.
-I recently watched a new episode of Younger on TV Land, which would be considered the full episode player.
-Watching Younger on my iPad with Hulu would be a Run of Network placement.
+Full Episode Player is what it sounds like – the native episode player on a premium network’s website that shows full episodes.
+I recently watched a new episode of Younger on TV Land’s website, which would be considered the full episode player.
+However, watching Younger on my iPad with Hulu would be a Run of Network placement.

-As mentioned above, Run of Network is also common on CTV as there are less direct placements on websites as we would see with a Full Episode Player.
+Run of Network ads are spread across many sites, without control over specific ad placement.
+As mentioned above, Run of Network is more common on CTV as direct OTT placements on websites are dominated by Full Episode Player placements.
 Additionally, CTV tends to see more Video On Demand (VOD) placements.

-While Video On Demand is also a traditional term, within your cable box where you can view content in the on demand section, the CTV version is slightly different.
+While Video On Demand is also a traditional term, the CTV version is slightly different from within your cable box, where you can view content in the on demand section.
 The best example is DirecTV on a Roku device.
 It’s not always the exact video on demand that you think.
 It can be in real time or downloaded/viewed later.

 Knowing the different types of placements, the strategy of buying an OTT/CTV ad comes down to targeting.
 As talked about in my past programmatic article, one of the main benefits of programmatic advertising is using third-party data to get more granular with audience targeting.

 Using third-party providers helps you create your audience to overlay.
-Whether this is first-party or third party data, you can create a niche audience directly for your ad.
+However, whether this is first-party or third party data, you can create a niche audience directly for your ad.

 Say you have a customer list of past purchasers.
 You can upload this to target users with a new product they could be interested in.
 They could then see this new product while viewing from their couch; as opposed to being on social media or actively researching your brand.
 Third-party data like purchase behaviors or interests can also be used to refine your target audience.